-Students spend a minimum of 90 days or one semester of full-time internship under the supervision of a practicing school administrator and a university professor.
-The student should experience the full range of duties, problems and issues encountered by an administrator, and receive developmental and evaluative feedback.
+Students spend a minimum of 200 hours over six months working under the supervision of a practicing school administrator and a university professor.
+The student should experience the full range of duties, problems and issues encountered by a school administrator, and receive developmental and evaluative feedback.
 Course graded on an S/U basis.
 Prerequisite: Completion of 30 credits in the Educational Leadership Program or permission of adviser.